MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-android.md

 # Remove your Android device from management

 Remove an enrolled Android device so that it's no longer managed by your organization.
-This article describes how to remove the device from the Company Portal app.
 After you remove the device:

 * The device loses access to your organization's protected data and resources.
 * The device no longer appears in Company Portal.
 * You can't install apps from Company Portal.
 * Any settings that were changed on your device when you added it (for example, disabling the camera or requiring a certain password length) no longer apply.
+* If your device was set up just so you can receive work emails, your device won't appear in the Company Portal anymore.

 > [!NOTE]
 > You can't unenroll or remove your corporate-owned device from the